greg-js/arch-wiki-md-repo/wiki/_content/english/Fish.md

 ```

-Note that you will need to manually add various other environment variables, such as `$MOZ_PLUGIN_PATH`.
-It is a huge amount of work to get a seamless experience with fish as your default shell.
+Note that this route requires you to manually add various other environment variables, such as `$MOZ_PLUGIN_PATH`.
+It is a huge amount of work to get a seamless experience with fish as your default shell using this method.
+A better idea would be to [source /etc/profile and ~/.profile](#.2Fetc.2Fprofile_and_.7E.2F.profile_compatibility).

 ### su launching Bash